notverygoodatpython/service-stopper/README.md

 # service-stopper
-This program uses a basic python script plus tkinter to call on Windows batch scripts to stop/start and then display the status of the services.
-In my case it starts/stops the Adobe Acrobat Update service: a placeholder for whatever you want.
+This program uses a basic python script plus tkinter to call on Windows batch scripts to stop/start and then display the status of a services.
+In this case it starts/stops the Adobe Acrobat Update service: a placeholder for whatever you want.
 # Installation Instructions
 You can use the standalone or the python prerequisite version.
 ## Standalone